Gold has been a popular commodity as a store of value since the dawn of time, but it has several issues.

 The Future of PAXG

-Paypal has a user base of over 300 million people worldwide, and giving them access to digital gold could create an explosion in demand for Paxos Gold.
-Cascarilla said in a talk last month that by mid-2022 there could be hundreds of million, or potentially billions of people around the world with access to Paxos version of digital gold.
+Paypal has a user base of over 500 million people worldwide, and giving them access to digital gold could create an explosion in demand for Paxos Gold and was recently given a license from Singapore's Monetary Authority to offer digital payment token services in the area.

 Digital gold is an idea that makes a lot of sense.
 It avoids the problems that have been associated with purchasing, holding, and trading physical gold.
 It even creates the opportunity to generate interest on what has always been a yield-less asset.
-With Paxos Gold the team at Paxos have created a digital asset for the future.
+With Paxos Gold, the team at Paxos has brought timeless gold into the 21st century.

 The integration with Paypal should give Paxos a boost, and could significantly advance the movement towards digital assets being used by everyday people for all sorts of purposes – including investing in gold.